Does snow get in the way of New Year’s Eve plans?

 Quiet start to 2024

-The system binging us snow New Year’s Eve is passing to our south and east of central New York so we would expect quiet weather to start 2024.
-There are more clouds than sun and we can’t rule out a few flurries.
-Temperatures are seasonable.
+The system bringing us snow New Year’s Eve is passing to the south and east of central New York, so we expect quiet weather to start 2024.
+There will be more clouds than sun, and temperatures will be seasonable.

-We have a better chance of sun on Day 2 of 2024 (Tuesday) and temperatures respond accordingly as our high approaches 40 degrees.
+We have a better chance of seeing some sun on Tuesday, and temperatures respond accordingly as our highs will be around 40.

 Keep checking the latest 7-day forecast for updates.